joshgrib/course-scheduler/README.md

 ##Background
 So at Stevens the only way to reasonably figure out your schedule for future semesters is to use the course scheduler available [here](https://web.stevens.edu/scheduler/).
 You can search for classes and see different offerings, and work out a schedule that works.

-To figure out your scheduler you basically just need to do trial and error until you find one that works and you're relatively happy with.
+To figure out your schedule you basically just need to do trial and error until you find one that works and you're relatively happy with.
 I want to make it so you enter the courses you need to take, and you can see all the schedules you could have.

 ##Approach
 So using [the scheduler API](https://www.thegreatco.com/projects/scheduler-api/), which I'm surprised is documented as well as it is for anyone to use, you can request the xml for any semester.
 I take the xml and a list of courses and pull out the info I need, and turn it into a big nested dictionary.
 Then I go through all the courses and sections, find all possible combinations, and check for conflicts.
 Any schedules with no conflicts are put into a new dictionary, and sent through flask to make the HTML to display them for the user.